 Average Starting Salary: $55,900

-If you would like to know which other apprenticeships and traineeships made it to our Top 10 list this year, stay tuned.
+To find out which other apprenticeships and traineeships made it to our Top 10 list this year, click here.

 For more information on apprenticeships and traineeships, please visit our website or speak to one of our career consultants at 9376 2800.